githiomi/Cost-Of-Living-Comparator/Readme.md

   ![SCREENSHOT](Resources/Images/Screenshot.png)

+  The link to the website desgn can be found [here](https://www.figma.com/file/2tc99f6AKhVpyL1cgpMNiz/Cost-Of-Living-Comparator?node-id=6%3A81&t=QUpEC61uM9045iAp-0) on Figma

 ## Compatibility

 This projects has been tested on mobiles, tablets and laptops.
 Thorough testing has ensured that it runs with no problems to report.